lucameng/lucameng.github.io/_posts/2022-07-05-ADASIS-review.md

 ### Offsets

-the position of map entities and the vehical position is defined by the `path identifier` and the `distance from the start of path`--`Offset`
+> the position of map entities and the vehical position is defined by the `path identifier` and the `distance from the start of path`--`Offset`

 - 13 bits available

-### Path Profiles
+### Profile

+> **Characteristic** of a path that has a defined value.

+Attributes:

 - Profile Type
 - Profile Interpolation Type #插值
 - Profile offset #偏置
 - Profile Spot

-### Profile

-Characteristic of a path that has a defined value.

 Typical examples:

 - Road curvature
-- road heading
+- Road heading

 ### Stub

+> indicates the start of a new path that has origin at an existing one.

 - Value 5: used for systems with very low bandwidth or storage capacity...
 - Value 6: provides information for the continuation of the main path such as TURN ANGLE and RELATIVE PROBABILITY.
 - Value 8 to 63: Normal STUB message

 ### Segment

+> specifies the most important attributes of a part of the path.

 ___